TERMS AND CONDITIONS

-6.1.4 In the event of an emergency shutdown is required, PA will attempt to contact the Client beforehand, but failure to make contact will not preclude PA from continuing with an emergency procedure.
+6.1.4 In the event an emergency shutdown is required, PA will attempt to contact the Client beforehand, but failure to make contact will not preclude PA from continuing with an emergency procedure.

-6.1.5 Notification from PA could be in the form of a telephone call, voice message, fax or e-mail.
+6.1.5 Notification from PA could be in the form of a telephone call, voice message, or e-mail.

 Table 1: Service Availability Targets

-6.2 Hosted Service Rebates
+6.1 Hosted Platform Rebates

-6.3 “Service Levels” for the Hosted Service
+6.3 “Service Levels” for the Hosted Platform

 7.1 PA will not be responsible for any failure (“Excusable Failure”) to meet the Service Levels to the extent such failure is caused by:

 7.1.1 any failure caused by Client;

 7.1.2 failure attributable to telecommunications carrier services;

 7.1.3 any catastrophic failure attributable to the Cloud Provider; includes any disruption that would have been avoided had the Client’s elected to purchase high-availability options (i.e. geo-redundancy, hot-swap fail-over servers and software, etc.) and did not do so;